-For more than a decade, actress and comedian Kym Whitley had been living her dream, working in Hollywood.
+For more than two decades, actress and comedian Kym Whitley had been living her dream, working in Hollywood.
 She’d acted in movies and on television shows, traveled from place to place and performed stand-up routines that have had audiences in stitches.
 Her career had never been better.
 But her proudest role is one she says only God could have prepared her to handle.

 “I knew I was funny the first time I got a check,” Whitley told CBN.
 “The first time I got paid for it, I was like.
 ‘I must be funny.'”